-- Squats are good for full body coverage - as it really helps to just build explosive power predominantly through your glutes.
+- Squats are a good bodyweight exercise for runners looking to get a full body coverage.
+It really helps to just build explosive power predominantly through your glutes.

-- Rear foot elevated lunge are really going to work on your quads - which is really important as that helps to replicate downhill running.
-So when you're on the trails and you need that stability from your knee into your hip, going through your quads.
+- Rear foot elevated lunges are really going to work on your quads.
+This is important as that helps to replicate downhill running.
+So, when you're on the trails and you need that stability from your knee into your hip, going through your quads.

-For my calf and ankles - I do a couple of exercises:
+For calves and ankles - I have a couple of strength exercises for runners:

 - Single leg or double leg calf raises - these are so important for explosive power and for speed.
 They're a fundamental muscle group that you use when you're climbing and doing hill reps.
 It's a small muscle group and the more you can train it, the more robust it's going to be and the more sort of power and output you'll be able to put through it.
 That will then make you a better runner.